J3ldo/vbspython/README.md

 tts = file.tts()  # Enable the text to speach.

 tts.volume(50)  # Set the volume of the text to speech.
 Cant be higher then 100.
-tts.rate(5)  # Sets the rate of the speaker.
-Can't be higher then 10.
+tts.rate(1)  # Sets the rate of the speaker.
+Can't be higher then 10 and must be higher then -10.

 tts.voice(vbs.itemattributer.tts.voice_1())  # Sets the voice of the speaker.

 tts.speak("Hello, world.") #Says the text.
 The same as say.

+file.run()  # Run the file.

 ```